Professional and financial risks

 Legal advice privilege not lost by repeating the client's instructions

 Published on 17 February 2020.
-By Will Sefton, Partner and Head of Professional and Financial Risks
+By Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 In Raiffeisen Bank International AG v Asia Coal Energy Ventures Ltd (1) Ashurst LLP (2) [2020] EWCA Civ 11, the Court of Appeal has confirmed that legal advice privilege over a client's instructions to their lawyers is not lost, merely because the client authorises their lawyers to repeat the substance of those instructions to another party.